-Enter through the hospital main entrance.
-After registration, you will remain in the waiting room lobby until escorted to the preoperative area.
-In the pre-operative area, your pulse, blood pressure and respirations will be checked.
+Enter through the main hospital entrance and report to the surgery registration area on the ground floor across from the information desk.
+After registration, you will be directed to the surgery waiting room on the second floor.
+Please stay in the waiting area until a staff member escorts you to the presurgery holding area, where your pulse, blood pressure and respirations will be checked.
 Assistance will be provided to you, if necessary, to change into a gown.
 Your belongings will be placed in a labeled bag.
-Your IV line will also be started in this area.